-Who is Most Likely to Binge Eat?
+Who Is Most Likely to Binge Eat?
+A Salt Lake City Eating Disorder Therapist Explains

 Interestingly, people who have a history of strict dieting often find themselves more susceptible to binge eating.
 When individuals restrict certain foods or follow very rigid diets, it can create a cycle of feeling deprived and then overeating.
 This cycle can lead to feelings of guilt and shame, which can trigger binge eating episodes.